Evals

 <AccordionGroup>

-<Accordion title="How many scenarios can I have in a Test Suite?">
+<Accordion title="How many scenarios can I have in a test set?">

-You can add as many scenarios as needed to a single Test Suite.
-Each scenario is evaluated independently and can have its own Evaluators.
+You can add as many scenarios as needed to a single test set.
+Each scenario is evaluated independently and can have its own attached Checks.

 </Accordion>